joedono/House-of-Z/Quests/Quest Ideas.md

 ## Destined Adventurers
 The party has met several young people over the course of their adventure.
 They're almost adventuring age and might wind up on a quest or two themselves.
 * Marsh Hansen - child of the party's housekeepers.
 Fighter
 * Nell Brisley - child of Naomi and Victor Brisley, Deathbringers.
-Cleric or Divine Soul Sorceror
+Paladin
 * Melanie Ramhousen - child in Hazelton.
 Dreams of being a cleric like Mistress Liara.
 Cleric
 * Neep - Young goblin from Southspark.
 May wind up with the children as a matter of coincidence.
 Rogue